 You can also borrow money by pledging an asset to get an emergency loan in Nigeria.
 Think about any items you own that have value, such as a car, fine jewelry or rare artwork.
 Stock and bonds can serve as collateral, too.

 Company finances can also have a big impact on the personal finances of the business owner because many business owners invest their personal cash into their business.
 If you run into personal finance issues, you might not have your own savings to help you.

 If you’re a business owner, your company profit is likely your primary source of income.
 If a business challenge prevents you from taking profits out of the business, it can put you in a bind.
 Look into these alternative loan options:

 Businesses often have a cash shortage when customers owe them money but haven’t paid their invoices yet.
 In many cases, these unpaid invoices belong to trusted customers who you know will eventually pay.
 Factoring means that you borrow money using these receivables (unpaid invoices) as collateral.
 The company that loans you the money collects the receivables from your clients.

 If you have an established base of customers, you have some other options.
 You may be able to presell products to clients before you produce the product or service.
 The customer pays you for a product that they receive in the future.
 As with any type of loan, you do have an obligation.
 In this case, it’s to provide the product or service in the future.

-While it can be a tricky situation, you certainly have the choice of approaching a friend or family member for an emergency loan.
+While it can be a tricky situation, you certainly have the choice of approaching a friend or family member for an emergency loan in Nigeria.
 It might be a short-term loan that you can pay back quickly.
 However, if you have trouble repaying the loan, it can damage a relationship.
 To make the loan more formal, consider pledging company assets (vehicles, equipment) as collateral for the loan.

 Finding yourself in need of an emergency loan is stressful, but it’s important to think wisely about your best options.
 If you can’t find a loan through a traditional bank or credit union, consider alternative lending options.